-At times students need a break from the ‘daily grind’ in order to return stronger, energized and more focused.
-Through student retreats our youth deepen their relationships with God, begin to grasp their personal spirituality and gain lifelong friendships.
-We provide one day and overnight retreats for every grade level.
-Student Retreat Team members plan and lead all retreats in conjunction with alumni, faculty members, our Chaplain and Campus Ministers.
+Student retreats and focus days help students deepen their relationships with God, begin to grasp their personal spirituality, and gain lifelong friendships.
+St. Patrick-St. Vincent High School provides one-day and overnight retreats for every grade level.
+Members of the Campus Ministry Core Team plan and lead all retreats in conjunction with alumni, faculty members, our Chaplain, and Campus Ministers.

 Freshman Focus Day

-Freshman Focus Day occurs in August each year at Dan Foley Cultural Center in Vallejo.
-This is a day of community building activities offering the freshmen the opportunity to get to know one another and establish their identity as a class.
+Freshman Focus Days are five one-day retreats of community building activities that gives freshmen the opportunity to get to know one another within their religion classes as school begins and establish their identity as a class.
+They are held in August at the St. Catherine of Siena Parish Life Center in Vallejo.
 The day begins and ends with prayer.
-Lunch and snacks are prepared by parents.
+Parents prepare lunch and snacks.

 Sophomore Focus Day

 Sophomore Focus Days are five one-day retreats that structure discussion and simulation activities around the theme “Do Unto Others as You Would Have Them Do Unto You.”
 The exercises build on religion classes during the year in which students identify the behaviors that they desire from others and those behaviors that cause tension and division among class members.
 The result is that students have a better appreciation for others, focusing upon the things they have in common rather than on what separates them.
 They learn to discard judgmental thoughts as soon as they enter their minds.

 Sophomore Focus Days are held in January at the St. Catherine of Siena Parish Life Center in Vallejo.
 Prayer is woven throughout the day’s activities.